planetarium/EmptyChronicle/README.md

 # EmptyChronicle

-EmptyChonicle (or 0c) is simple node for NineChronicles providing http api about block, state, etc.
+EmptyChronicle (or 0c) is simple node for NineChronicles providing HTTP APIs about block, state, etc.

 ## Architecture

-I recommend reading this section and follow this guide if you want to contribute to this proejct.
+I recommend reading this section and follow this guide if you want to contribute to this project.

 ```
 EmptyChronicle